cloudscribe/cloudscribe.Web.SimpleAuth/samples/multiTenant.WebApp/src/multiTenant.WebApp/ReadMe.md

 ﻿#Multi Tenant Demo instructions

-in windows explorer right click the project folder "multiTenant.WebApp" and choose "open command windows here"
+in windows explorer control-shift-right click the project folder "multiTenant.WebApp" and choose "open command windows here"

 you can test a simple tenant using the normal web command ie